meerian/slimeslinger/README.md

 ## Tech Stack:
-Made using Javascript with PixiJS API
+Made using Javascript with PixiJS API and Tailwind CSS